jwhittle933/thesis-research/typology_of_literalism_barr.md

 11: "...the question of literalism in translation is seldom or never absolutely provable by the mere juxtaposing of two texts, say one in Hebrew and a rendering in Greek.
 The decision and the assessment of the evidence is not settled by the mere existence of the two texts: it depends on a semantic judgement, the setting forth of a semantic path which may reasonably be taken to have led from one text to the other."

-12: "...whereever there is a Hebrew text that (subject to a proper understanding of the translation technique followed) show substantial semantic agrreement with the Greek rendering, the probability is that the Greek has resulted from a fairly literal translation of that text."
+12: "...wherever there is a Hebrew text that (subject to a proper understanding of the translation technique followed) show substantial semantic agreement with the Greek rendering, the probability is that the Greek has resulted from a fairly literal translation of that text."

-13: "Clearly, a literal rendering must show a fairly close verbal correspondance witha _Vorlage_ extant or reconstructaible.
+13: "Clearly, a literal rendering must show a fairly close verbal correspondance with a _Vorlage_ extant or reconstructaible.
 Equally, however, a rendering, to be usefully classified as a 'free' rendering, must have _some_ recognizable semantic path that lead from the _Vorlage_ to the rendering...Unless there is _some_ formal/semantic link between _Vorlage_ and rendering, the versional phrase cannot usefully count as either literal or free translation: it cannot count as translation at all."

-14: "If a rendering is both 'free' and also seriously mistaken, there is not much we can do with it: unless there is _some_ literal element in it, some element linking it with the formal character of the original, or some general semantic rightness about it, we cannot usefully classify it, it is not in essence different frorm a wild guess."
+14: "If a rendering is both 'free' and also seriously mistaken, there is not much we can do with it: unless there is _some_ literal element in it, some element linking it with the formal character of the original, or some general semantic rightness about it, we cannot usefully classify it, it is not in essence different from a wild guess."

 15: "It seems therefore that we end up with three types:"
 ```